abelsj60/my-site/app/data/clips/shu-the-clean-air-catalyst.md

 new paper out of the University of Michigan asking if the 230 million or so automobiles in the United States represent a peak.
 (Unlikely.)

-Mooney, a chemical engineer, chose the reports to illus- trate how dangerous internal combustion engines can be.
+Mooney, a chemical engineer, chose the reports to illustrate how dangerous internal combustion engines can be.
 But something else is present in the reports: Mooney’s passion for tough problems — and innovative solutions.